TeachersFirst's China and Cross-Cultural Resources

 Grades6 to 12

 In the ClassroomThe Great Human Odyssey is perfect for use with an interactive whiteboard or projector.
 View the different sections together to learn more about life in extreme climates.
 Have students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about one of the nomads.
 Use an online tool such as Interactive Two Circle Venn Diagram, reviewed here, to compare and contrast student lifestyles with those on this site.
 Compare the three nomadic lifestyles presented with the Venn Diagram - 3 Circles, reviewed here.
-Have students create maps using Animaps, reviewed here, to locate places found on this site and explore areas close by.
-Students can add text, images, and location stops!
+Have students collaborate and create maps using MapHub, reviewed here, to locate places found on this site and explore areas close by.
+Students can add icons, text, images, and location stops!

 Grades3 to 9

 In the ClassroomWonderment is a problem based learning adventure for each student around the world to communicate and collaborate with other students.
 This venue allows great lesson ideas for digital citizenship and digital footprints.
-Begin by choosing a path for the entire class and feature on an interactive whiteboard.
+Begin by choosing a path for the entire class and feature on an interactive whiteboard or with a projector.
 Have students work in small groups to choose their best response.
 Discussions after can focus on creativity, problem solving, and collaboration between the group and others from around the world.
 In a gifted class, use as a way to challenge kids to break through the "right answer" and find the "best answer."
 Use this as a model for finding authentic needs in your community.
 Be sure to share a link to this tool on your class blog, website, or Edmodo account.
 Use this tool as the answer for the parents who always want more challenge and enrichment for their students at home.
 Be sure to share at a staff meeting to spread the wonder for other students and adults.

 Parent permission advised before posting student work created using this tool